sensor-dream/APIVOF/guidelines/list-info/d-packs-in-system-fedora-34.md

 ```
 Эпоха        : 12
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : Provides the ISC DHCP client daemon and dhclient-script
+Short desc    : Provides the ISC DHCP client daemon and dhclient-script
 URL          : https://www.isc.org/dhcp/
-Лицензия     : ISC
+License      : ISC
-Описание     : DHCP (Dynamic Host Configuration Protocol) is a protocol which allows
+Descript     : DHCP (Dynamic Host Configuration Protocol) is a protocol which allows
              : individual devices on an IP network to get their own network
              : configuration information (IP address, subnetmask, broadcast address,
              : etc.) from a DHCP server.
 The overall purpose of DHCP is to make it